cypherpunk-academy/2064/en/040_2064_Fortunato.md

 But if we uncover something, then we should act responsibly.
 The messenger should take care.
 If you are doing something in secret, then you are just as responsible for it as if you were doing the same thing openly.
-And when others get so angry that they kill you when they find out, that means something about what you did."
+And when others get so angry that they kill you when it gets revealed, that says something about what you did."

 Lasse: "Sigur!
 Don't make that simple mistake from the computer administrator course again: